nhandh/University-Registration-System/README.md

 ==== What I learned from the project ===
 - Requirement Specification:
   + All the requirements need to be clear to ALL team members.
-  + We should adapt to any unforseen change in the requirements.
+  + We should adapt to any unforeseen change in the requirements.

 - Design:
   + A careful design can save hours of coding in the implementation phase!